Matt Dunigan: Retirement

-Dunigan finished his career with 43,857 passing yards and 303 passing touchdowns.
+He was only the second quarterback, after Lancaster, to reach 100 regular season wins as a starting quarterback.
+Dunigan ranked fifth in yards rushing by a quarterback (5,031).

 In 2006, Dunigan was voted one of the CFL's Top 50 players (#39) of the league's modern era by Canadian sports network TSN.
 Dunigan was also elected into the Canadian Football Hall of Fame in 2006.